 - When buying a new mattress, simply buy its companion box spring or foundation.
 The two pieces are made to work together and are ideal for helping you get the best night of sleep.
 Also, buying a different box spring than the one that goes with your mattress can affect the warranty of your purchase.
 (The last thing you want is to get stuck with a faulty mattress because you didn’t spring for the box spring as well).

-According to Simply Rest, your box spring may need to be replaced before your mattress.
+Your box spring may need to be replaced before your mattress.
 This is when the warranty comes in handy (hopefully you won’t have to pay a dime for your replacement box spring).
 Make sure you measure your mattress and the bed frame before choosing a box spring replacement.
 Then decide how tall you want your box spring to be when it is placed in the bed frame.
 Usually, the box springs are sold in heights of five or nine inches.
 Look into purchasing a hypoallergenic cover for your box spring as it will prevent dust mites and bacteria from getting in between your box spring and your mattress.
 Make sure to look over the warranty of your new box spring and don’t be afraid to return it if you feel you’re not getting proper sleep within your first few nights!

 Link to Us!